rhutikcodes/nxtjob-internship-test-summer-2024/anees_uzzaman_choudhury/coding_task/readme.md

 - **Responsive Design**: Fully responsive design ensures a seamless user experience across all device sizes.
 - **Collapsing Sidebar**: Features a collapsible sidebar for quick navigation between different sections of the application, optimizing space on smaller screens.
 - **Instant Feedback**: Instant feedback available wether an operation was successful or not with the help of react hot toast library
+- **Caching**: Implemented Prisma Accelerate for efficient connection pooling and optimized query performance by utilizing TTL (Time To Live) and SWR (Stale While Revalidate) caching strategies.
+This approach significantly improves data retrieval times and reduces database load, ensuring a faster and more scalable application.

 ## Technology Stack